selkies-project/docker-nvidia-glx-desktop/README.md

 ```bash
 kubectl create -f xgl.yml
 ```
 > NOTES: The container tags available are `latest` and `22.04` for Ubuntu 22.04, and `20.04` for Ubuntu 20.04.
-[Persistent container tags](https://github.com/selkies-project/docker-nvidia-glx-desktop/pkgs/container/nvidia-glx-desktop) are available in the form `22.04-20210101010101`. `BASIC_AUTH_PASSWORD` will default to `PASSWD` if unspecified.
+[Persistent container tags](https://github.com/selkies-project/docker-nvidia-glx-desktop/pkgs/container/nvidia-glx-desktop) are available in the form `22.04-20210101010101`. `SELKIES_BASIC_AUTH_PASSWORD` will default to `PASSWD` if unspecified.

-Change `WEBRTC_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the selkies-gstreamer WebRTC interface if your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
+Change `SELKIES_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the selkies-gstreamer WebRTC interface if your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).

 3. Connect to the web server spawned at port 8080.
 You may configure the ingress endpoint or reverse proxy that your Kubernetes cluster provides to this port for external connectivity.
 > NOTES: Additional configurations and environment variables for the selkies-gstreamer WebRTC HTML5 interface are listed in lines that start with `parser.add_argument` within the [selkies-gstreamer main script](https://github.com/selkies-project/selkies-gstreamer/blob/master/src/selkies_gstreamer/__main__.py).

 4. (Not Applicable for noVNC) **Read carefully if the selkies-gstreamer WebRTC HTML5 interface does not connect.** Choose whether to use host networking or a TURN server.
 The selkies-gstreamer WebRTC HTML5 interface will likely just start working if you uncomment `hostNetwork: true` in `xgl.yml`.
 However, this may be restricted or be undesired because of security reasons.
 If so, check if the container starts working after commenting out `hostNetwork: true`.
 If it does not work, you need a TURN server.
-Read the [Using a TURN Server](#using-a-turn-server) section and fill in the environment variables `TURN_HOST` and `TURN_PORT`, then pick one of `TURN_SHARED_SECRET` or both `TURN_USERNAME` and `TURN_PASSWORD` environment variables based on your authentication method.
+Read the [Using a TURN Server](#using-a-turn-server) section and fill in the environment variables `SELKIES_TURN_HOST` and `SELKIES_TURN_PORT`, then pick one of `SELKIES_TURN_SHARED_SECRET` or both `SELKIES_TURN_USERNAME` and `SELKIES_TURN_PASSWORD` environment variables based on your authentication method.

 ## Using a TURN server